Usage Guide

 # FFmpeg encoding settingspreset: medium # ultrafast, fast, medium, slowcrf: 23 # Quality: 0-51 (lower = better)audioBitrate: 192k # Audio quality

-# Karaoke-style subtitles (requires TranscriptionProducer)subtitles: font: Arial fontSize: 48 fontBaseColor: "#FFFFFF" fontHighlightColor: "#FFD700" backgroundColor: "#000000" backgroundOpacity: 0.5 bottomMarginPercent: 10 maxWordsPerLine: 4 highlightEffect: trueSubtitles
+# Karaoke-style subtitles (requires TranscriptionProducer)subtitles: font: Arial fontSize: 48 fontBaseColor: '#FFFFFF' fontHighlightColor: '#FFD700' backgroundColor: '#000000' backgroundOpacity: 0.5 position: bottom-center edgePaddingPercent: 8 maxWordsPerLine: 4 highlightEffect: trueSubtitles

 Section titled “Subtitles”If your blueprint includes a TranscriptionProducer, the FFmpeg exporter can add karaoke-style subtitles that highlight words as they’re spoken: